300 East 5th Street: Open AWD Breathes New Life Into The East Village

-The scope of the project included the installation of a new storefront and cornice.
+The scope of the project included replacing the current facade.
+We completely re-imagined a new storefront and cornice.
 In order to comply with New York City’s building code, we kept every detail from the building’s original plan.
 We also modernized it to meet twenty-first century requirements.
 After much consideration, our team decided to proceed with a premium grade, triple-glazed, cross-laminated and white-oak structure.
 We felt this would provide the necessary strength and aesthetics.
 For added security, we selected tempered, soundproofed units with thermal insulation and Low-E coating.
 In order to ensure that the doors might withstand the daily wear and tear of a busy Manhattan café, we installed heavy-duty, German-made hinges and locks.

 Firstly, we faced many challenges with regards to the existing structural columns during the process of drafting the installation drawings.
 The biggest concern was seamlessly integrating all of these components into one facade.
 In the end, we implemented a wide variety of framing, insulating and paneling methods.

 The façade belies its complex and careful arrangement of multiple layers of paneling, waterproofing and insulation.
 Despite its inner complexity, we strove to ensure that the exterior remained sleek, elegant, and simple.